 What is a CHR VBA Function?

-The CHR function is a built-in function in Excel VBA that falls under the category of String/Text Functions and is used to get the character equivalent to the ASCII code.
+VBA CHR is a built-in function that falls under the category of String/Text Functions and is used to get the character equivalent to the ASCII code.
 The equivalent Excel Workspace function of CHR is Application.WorksheetFunction.CHAR.

 Given below is the Chr syntax.

 CharCode = This is a required parameter.
 It is the ASCII code for which an equivalent character is to be retrieved.

 The function returns a string value denoting the character equivalent to the given ASCII code.
 ASCII is a subset of the Unicode character coding standard and is formed by 128 symbols in the character set.
 The symbols consist of uppercase, lowercase letters, numbers, special characters including control characters and punctuation marks.
 Every symbol in the character set has an equivalent Decimal value (0 to 127), a Hexadecimal value and an Octal value.